 Certain information may be disclosed to the Indiana Division of Mental Health and Addiction (DMHA).
 If you are enrolled in the Hoosier Assurance Plan for financial assistance, DMHA requires that Regional submit certain demographic and service data to DMHA without name or identification information attached.
 DMHA conducts consumer satisfaction survey annually.
 Participation in the survey is your choice.

 Federal regulations require that Regional Health Systems (RHS) provide you with a copy of our Notice of Privacy Practices.
 This Notice of Privacy Practice outlines your basic rights under the Health Insurance Portability and Accountability Act (HIPAA), as well as our responsibilities.
 The following is a brief summary of the information contained in the Notice of Privacy Practices.

 This information can and will be used to:

 - Conduct, plan, and direct your treatment and follow-up among multiple healthcare providers who may be involved in your treatment directly or indirectly.

 - Conduct normal healthcare operations such as quality assessments and physicians certifications.

-Regional Health Systems has the right to change its Notice of Privacy Practices from time to time and you may contact us at any time to obtain a current copy of Notice of Privacy Practices.
+Regional Health Systems has the right to change its Notice of Privacy Practices from time to time.
+You may contact us at any time to obtain a current copy of Notice of Privacy Practices.
 You may also request in writing that we restrict how your private health information is used or disclosed to carry out treatment, payment, or healthcare operations.
 We are not required to agree with your restrictions, but if we do agree, then we are bound by such restrictions.